particle-iot/docs/src/content/support/support-and-fulfillment/shipping.md

 #### Shipping timing

-All packages ship out within 2 business days of the order being placed.
-Please see below to understand the timing of our shipping methods.
+Orders typically ship within 2 business days unless the items you purchased are on preorder.
+If your cart contains a preordered item, your entire order will not ship until all products are available.
+Please review the product descriptions for the shipping lead times.

 #### Tracking your package